KayRaps/KayRaps/README.md

 Junior Web developer and Design
 -------------------------------

-I'm learning Software Development with CodeSpace for a year, to require a certificate, I recently found some interest in AI engineering.
+I'm learning Software Development with CodeSpace for a year, to acquire a certificate, I recently found some interest in AI engineering.

 * 🌍  I'm based in Rustenburg
 * 🖥️  See my portfolio at [My Portfolio](http://https://scrimba.com/scrim/cbmDRBCv?a=43294.0.1.L13_53)